In search of the best restaurants in Tralee? Our Tralee restaurants guide will make your belly happy!

-Spa Seafoods is a fantastic restaurant located in the village of Spa at just a 10-minute drive out of Tralee.
+Spa Seafoods is a fantastic restaurant located in the village of Spa, just a 10-minute drive out of Tralee.

-It’s both a fresh seafood deli-style shop and bar and best catches of the day with a delicious menu showcasing the restaurant.
+It’s both a fresh seafood deli-style shop and bar with the best catches of the day a a delicious menu showcasing the restaurant.

 You can find a range of options from classic fish and chips to Thai red prawn curry along with a popular takeaway menu too.

-The restaurant faces the ocean and offers sea views from many of the window tables.
+The restaurant faces the ocean and offers sea views from many of the tables.

 5. Gally’s Bar & Restaurant

 If you’re in search of Tralee restaurants that make comfort food look easy, carve out some time to visit Gally’s.
-Gally’s bar and grill restaurant is located just 2.5km out of Tralee town.
+Gally’s Bar and Restaurant is located just 2.5km out of Tralee town.

 Their steak sandwich, chicken stir fry and fish and chips are popular choices.
-Although you have to save room for their homemade desserts with the many raving about the chocolate brownie.
+However, you have to save room for their homemade desserts with the many raving about the chocolate brownie.

-This is arguably one fo the best restaurants in Tralee for food and drinks with a group – there’s plenty of space and there’s a nice outdoor area for those sunny evenings.
+This is arguably one of the best restaurants in Tralee for food and drinks with a group – there’s plenty of space, and there’s a nice outdoor area for sunny evenings.